If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 Some "experts" are also reported to be concerned that e-cigs will be sold to children and cause kids to be hooked into trying other tobacco products, like the deadly tobacco-containing cigarette.
 I have heard this type of argument before, as it relates to marijuana, pornography, and other recreational products and activities.
-If an underage person goes online and buys something (like e-cigs) from a website that clearly states that you must be 18-years-of age or older, and the underage buyer LIES about his/her age in order to buy the item, my understanding is that, in doing so, the underage person has not abided by the terms and conditions of the sale and/or has BROKEN THE LAW.
+If an underage person goes online and buys something (like e-cigs) from a website that clearly states that, under the law, you must be 18-years-of age or older, and the underage buyer LIES about his/her age in order to buy the item, my understanding is that, in doing so, the underage person has not abided by the terms and conditions of the sale and/or has BROKEN THE LAW.
 In that case, why should the legitimate and legal seller of e-cigs be penalized (or over-regulated) for the non-compliance or illegal act of the online underage buyer?!

 From a New York Times article Nov 7, 2010: